Dissecting the Arguments I

 Thus, a balance is necessary.

-Achieving a fair balance of these interests, I argue, best serves mankind.
+Achieving a fair balance of these interests best serves mankind.

-That translates into him proving that a reasonable person could not disagree:
+That translates into him proving that a reasonable person could not genuinely disagree:

-• That the tablet does not contain proto-alphabetic script denoting two words.
-That is “ARWR”–“cursed” and “YHW”–“Yahweh”, the Hebrew name for God; and
+- That the tablet does not contain proto-alphabetic script denoting two words.
+That is “ARWR”–“cursed” and “YHW”–“Yahweh”, the Hebrew name for God; or

 The next four posts test these statements.
 Each in turn focuses on: